BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ### Project Structure

-> TODO: add scheme with CLASSES to STAGES
-> TODO: maybe create Translation class

-Each stage (except Translation which is too short to maintain class for it) has adequate class that implements all necessary functionalities.\
+Each stage was implemented as a class.\
-Interface classes (located in *...Interface.py files*) define methods that are expected to exist in developed classes.
+Interface classes (located in *...Interface.py* files) define methods that are expected to exist in developed classes.

 > TODO: jak sie nazywaja te klasy ktore nie sa abstrakcyjne (interfejsami) tylko juz robocze.